 HOW TO MAKE PERFECT JAMMY EGGS

-- Bring a medium-sized pot of water to a boil
+- Bring a medium sized pot of water to boil.

-Here is a list of potential uses for jammy eggs:
+Here is a list of delicious uses for jammy eggs:

 - Avocado Toast with Jammy egg